What is Website Optimization for SEO? Strategies and Goals

 5. Website navigation:

 Create logical, easy-to-follow website navigation that lets readers navigate through all the important sections of your site without getting lost.
-Stick to simple menus with clearly marked sections, avoid overwhelming users with too many options at once, and make sure all menu items lead directly into relevant content.
+Stick to simple menus with clearly marked sections.
+Avoid overwhelming users with too many options at once, and make sure all menu items lead directly into relevant content.

 6. Mobile first:

-Make sure that your site looks good on mobile devices, using optimized fonts and images that will still look good when viewed on a large screen is essential.
-You also want to make it easy for users to navigate, using buttons and icons that are easy to tap on a touchscreen device.
+Make sure that your site looks good on mobile devices, using optimized fonts and images that still look good when viewed on a large screen is essential.
+You also want to make it easy for users to navigate, using buttons and icons that are easy to use on a touchscreen device.

 7. Internal links: